 It’s extremely important that you don’t use stormwater drains to dispose of any foreign matter – this will pollute our waterways.

-If you’re not sure how to get rid of certain materials (like paint or oil, for example), just contact us for advice.
+If you’re not sure how to get rid of certain materials (e.g. paint or oil) contact us for advice.

 Here's how you can help protect your stormwater system:

-- Take reasonable care to avoid damaging any public stormwater pipes which pass through your property.
-Ensure that our ability to obtain prompt access to these pipes isn’t restricted.
+- Take reasonable care to avoid damaging public stormwater pipes which pass through your property.
+Make sure we can get quick and clear access to these pipes in case we need to repair them.

 - Don't plant any trees or shrubs on your property within 1.5 metres of buried stormwater pipelines.

-- Don't discharge your rain water straight into our wastewater system.
-We provide separate systems for wastewater disposal.
-When stormwater flows into our wastewater system it can cause our system to quickly become overloaded, and this can lead to sewage overflows.
+- Don't discharge your rain water straight into the wastewater system - we provide separate systems for stormwater disposal.
+When stormwater flows into our wastewater system it can quickly become overloaded.
+This can lead to sewage overflows.

 - Keep your stormwater drainage system in good condition and make sure it meets the New Zealand Building Code.
-This will help ensure the health risks of the people who live on your property.
+This will minimise the likelihood of health risks to anyone using your property.

-- Don't discharge any motor oil, fuels, solvents or other toxic substances into the stormwater system.
+- Don't discharge motor oil, fuels, solvents or other toxic substances into the stormwater system.